One Billion Is How Many Crores

 The conversion between billion and crore is widely used in various fields:

 • Economics and Finance: When discussing national budgets or GDP, countries often switch between these terms.
-As an example, India’s GDP of $3.7 trillion (as of 2023) can also be expressed as 370,000 crores.
+Here's one way to look at it: India’s GDP of $3.7 trillion (as of 2023) can also be expressed as 370,000 crores.

 • Business and Investment: Multinational corporations often convert financial figures for local stakeholders.
 A company’s revenue of $1 billion would be communicated as 100 crores in Indian markets.